JLeData/music-genre-and-artist-analysis/README.md

 ## Results and Findings

-In progress
+1. What is the most popular genre?
+   - Pop seems to be the most popular genre according to data from Spotify Listeners.

+2. Who is the most popular artist?
+   - By Listeners and fan count, The Weeknd with the genre of R&B / Soul is the most popular artist on Spotify.

+3. Is there any correlation between the two?
+   - Pop might indicate a broader appeal among Spotify listeners with many artists being on the top 25 listeners.
+   - The Weeknd has a large presence as the only R&B / Soul artist in the top 25 having the highest listener/fan base.
+Potential for a mixture of other genres with a main focus on R&B / soul has to be taken into consideration.
+   - Pop may be a very dominate genre at have the most songs in the dataset, but other genres such as Rock and Hip-Hop / Rap appear at the top as well.

+4. Who are the top 5 potential upcoming artist not in the top 25?
+   - The top trending artists according to the visualizations are Olivia Rodrigo, Doja Cat, Cardi B, Kacey Musgraves, Dove Cameron, and Anirudh Ravichander.
+3/5 are Pop genre, 1 Country, and last is Hip-Hop / Rap.
+   - Of these 5 artists, Doja Cat is in the top 25 Spotify listeners and as of this dataset posting, the highest trending artist.
+   - The other 4 artist seem to be high trending artist which Kacey Musgraves stands out the most since Country is on the lower end of the listener distribution.
+Being high up on trending shows the potential of this artist in a genre with very little listeners in comparison to, for example, Pop.

 ## Limitations

-These were some limitations when approaching this project:
+These were some limitations encountered during this project:

-1. Data is not current.
+1. Data timeliness:
   - Information used is provided by Kaggle and has been updated in November of 2023.
   - Potential new artist and new songs after the dataset had been provided is not within the dataset.
-  - Trend and listener count has much room for change over time.
+  - Trend and listener count has much room for change over time and the potential impact of it.

-2. Data does not have primary keys.
+2. Lack of primary keys:
   - Data provided is from Spotify, but connecting the data relies on the artist within it as the datasets are separate from each other.
-  - The data is not 1:1, some values will not be matched with others which will result not being in the dataset.
+  - The data is not 1:1, some values will not be matched with others which will result not being in the dataset and provides the challenge of cleaning it.
-  - Null values will exist and have to be fixed.
+  - Null values will exist and have to be cleaned.

-3.
+3. Google Big Query trial version constraint:
+   - Initially started project in the trial version of Google Big query.
+   - Limited on what functions were able to be used.
+   - Upgraded needed to properly clean data and create new tables.
+   - Not all datasets were used due to trying to use trial version.

+4. Genre classification challenges
+   - Categorization of music into specific genres can be subjective and may vary between different sources.
+   - Potential for genre-based inconsistencies.
+   - Artist categorized into one genre when there is potentially songs they branched out their music genre in.
+Dataset based on the majority of their music's genre classification was.
+   - Chatgpt categorization of music genres to sub-genres may be inconsistent.

+5. Data is limited source to Spotify users only.
+   - There are many other music streaming services other than Spotify.
+This is strictly data in regards to Spotify users.
+   - Findings may not fully represent the broader landscape of music consumption across various platforms.

 ## References